AntonIT99/InstagramDiscordBot/README.md

 ### Step 3:
-Go to the discord developer portal (https://discord.com/developers/applications), create the application of the bot and copy the token to TOKEN in main.py Add the bot's application to your discord server with proper permissions Copy the id of the channel the bot will writes to to CHANNEL_ID in main.py
+Go to the discord developer portal (https://discord.com/developers/applications), create the application of the bot and copy the token to TOKEN in main.py.
+Add the bot's application to your discord server with proper permissions.
+Copy the id of the channel the bot will write in to CHANNEL_ID in main.py

 ### Step 4:
 Add the desired instagram accounts to the list INSTAGRAM_ACCOUNTS in main.py